International Business Machines (NYSE:IBM) Announces Quarterly Earnings Results, Beats Estimates By $0.03 EPS

-International Business Machines (NYSE:IBM – Get Rating) announced its quarterly earnings data on Wednesday.
+International Business Machines (NYSE:IBM – Get Rating) issued its quarterly earnings data on Wednesday.
 The technology company reported $1.81 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.78 by $0.03, RTT News reports.
 International Business Machines had a return on equity of 43.52% and a net margin of 8.72%.
-The company had revenue of $14.11 billion for the quarter, compared to analysts’ expectations of $13.55 billion.
-During the same quarter in the prior year, the firm earned $2.52 earnings per share.
-International Business Machines’s revenue was up 6.5% compared to the same quarter last year.
+The firm had revenue of $14.11 billion during the quarter, compared to analysts’ expectations of $13.55 billion.
+During the same period in the previous year, the firm posted $2.52 earnings per share.
+International Business Machines’s revenue was up 6.5% on a year-over-year basis.

-The firm also recently disclosed a quarterly dividend, which was paid on Saturday, September 10th.
-Stockholders of record on Wednesday, August 10th were issued a dividend of $1.65 per share.
-The ex-dividend date was Tuesday, August 9th.
-This represents a $6.60 annualized dividend and a dividend yield of 5.14%.
-International Business Machines’s dividend payout ratio is presently 481.76%.
+The company also recently disclosed a quarterly dividend, which was paid on Saturday, September 10th.
+Shareholders of record on Wednesday, August 10th were paid a dividend of $1.65 per share.
+This represents a $6.60 annualized dividend and a yield of 5.16%.
+The ex-dividend date of this dividend was Tuesday, August 9th.
+International Business Machines’s payout ratio is currently 481.76%.

 Hedge Funds Weigh In On International Business Machines

-Several research analysts recently issued reports on IBM shares.
-Societe Generale dropped their price objective on International Business Machines to $129.00 in a research note on Tuesday, September 13th.
-UBS Group lowered their target price on International Business Machines from $112.00 to $111.00 and set a “sell” rating for the company in a report on Thursday.
-Bank of America lowered their target price on International Business Machines from $155.00 to $145.00 in a report on Tuesday.
-Credit Suisse Group lowered their target price on International Business Machines from $158.00 to $155.00 and set an “outperform” rating for the company in a report on Thursday.
-Finally, StockNews.com assumed coverage on International Business Machines in a report on Wednesday, October 12th.
-They set a “buy” rating for the company.
-One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and five have issued a buy rating to the stock.
-According to MarketBeat, the stock has an average rating of “Hold” and an average target price of $139.40.
+IBM has been the subject of several analyst reports.
+Societe Generale dropped their target price on International Business Machines to $129.00 in a research note on Tuesday, September 13th.
+Credit Suisse Group dropped their target price on International Business Machines from $158.00 to $155.00 and set an “outperform” rating for the company in a research note on Thursday.
+UBS Group dropped their target price on International Business Machines from $112.00 to $111.00 and set a “sell” rating for the company in a research note on Thursday.
+StockNews.com began coverage on International Business Machines in a research note on Wednesday, October 12th.
+They issued a “buy” rating for the company.
+Finally, Morgan Stanley lowered their price target on International Business Machines from $155.00 to $152.00 and set an “overweight” rating for the company in a research report on Thursday, October 6th.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating and five have assigned a buy rating to the stock.
+According to MarketBeat, the company currently has a consensus rating of “Hold” and an average target price of $139.40.

 International Business Machines Corporation provides integrated solutions and services worldwide.
 The company operates through four business segments: Software, Consulting, Infrastructure, and Financing.
 The Software segment offers hybrid cloud platform and software solutions, such as Red Hat, an enterprise open-source solutions; software for business automation, AIOps and management, integration, and application servers; data and artificial intelligence solutions; and security software and services for threat, data, and identity.